Add to basket or enquire

 Course Length: On average, this course is completed within 5 – 10 weeks.
 But the more time you dedicate, the sooner you can complete it.
 The pace of the learning is up to you.

-Free Course for: Anyone aged 19 or over who is unemployed and has been living in the European Union for the last 3 years
+Free Course for: Anyone aged 19 or over who is unemployed (and in receipt of benefits) and has been living in the European Union for the last 3 years.

 Certified Awarding Body: NCFE